Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation: Introduction

 In this part II, we extend the work to dynamic indentation, and demonstrate the method with both synthetic and experimental data.
 Since their introduction by J.A.\ Brinnell over a century ago, indentation tests have been widely used in the static setting to characterize the hardness of materials.
 Koeppel and Subhash~\cite{koeppel_1997} introduced dynamic indentation by adapting a split Hopkinson pressure bar to study the dynamic hardness of materials.
 Since then, this method, and adaptations based on it, have been used by various researchers due to the relative ease of execution~\cite{anton_2000,nilsson,si_dynamic_2023,casem2023kolsky}.
 However, obtaining quantitative information about the constitutive behavior has remained a challenge for a number of reasons (e.g.,~\cite{lee_dynamic_2018}).
 Dynamic indentation leads to a complex, time-dependent, and heterogeneous state of stress with elastic-plastic deformation.
 It thus enables probing multiple states at once.
 However, obtaining this quantitative information from this complex field requires the solution to a challenging inverse problem.
 Fortunately, this inverse problem is ideally suited for the proposed approach.

 Indentation, however, involves contact between the indenter and the material being probed.
 Contact is a nonholonomic, one-sided constraint, and this requires additional theoretical development to the formulation presented in part I. This is one of the main objectives of this paper.
-The unilateral contact constraint has been addressed in the literature through a variety of methods including penalty-based~\cite{laursen2003computational}, classical Lagrange multiplier~\cite{wriggers2006computational,kikuchi_contact_1988,Huber2008}, augmented Lagrangian~\cite{simo1992}, or third-medium methods~\cite{wriggers2013}.
-For this work, we strictly enforce the contact condition in the forward problem through a Lagrange multiplier and a slack variable, and carry out the computations through an efficient staggered numerical scheme~\cite{CAMACHO1997269}.
+The unilateral contact constraint has been addressed in the literature through a variety of methods including penalty-based~\cite{laursen2003computational}, classical Lagrange multiplier~\cite{wriggers2006computational,kikuchi_contact_1988,Huber2008}, augmented Lagrangian~\cite{simo1992}, third-medium~\cite{wriggers2013}, or {incremental potential contact methods~\cite{Li2020}.
+The incremental potential method relaxes the zero-separation contact constraint resulting in a smooth contact force, and this has been exploited to conduct design optimization through an adjoint approach~\cite{Huang2024}.
+For this work, we take a different approach.
+We strictly} enforce the contact condition in the forward problem through a Lagrange multiplier and a slack variable, and carry out the computations through an efficient staggered numerical scheme~\cite{CAMACHO1997269}.
 We derive the adjoint equations and apply a similar computational algorithm to its evolution.
 We limit ourselves to frictionless contact, but note that we can treat friction similarly.

 The second objective of this work is to demonstrate the method against experimental data.
 We do so using experimental data taken on both rolled hardened armor (RHA) steel, and an aluminum alloy.
 In each case, we demonstrate the ability of our method to recover elasto-plastic constitutive behavior using only a few tests.